Teaching Reference

 The shell profile installed by bastion-stage:

-• prepends $HOME/bin and generated/tools/current/bin to PATH
+• prepends $HOME/bin and generated/tools/current to PATH

 • exports KUBECONFIG_ADMIN=$HOME/etc/kubeconfig.local